SalesforceDevelopersJapan/demo-s1app-jp/DEMO.md

 1. In a new tab on your browser enter the following url: [https://na11.salesforce.com/one/one.app](https://na11.salesforce.com/) to login to the Salesforce1 web client.

-	Note: this client is designed for a mobile screen.
+	**Note**: this client is designed for a mobile screen.
 You may want to reduce the size of your browser window to make this look more appropriate.
 Alternatively, you can use a mobile simulator/emulator to login or download the application from the Apple Store or Google Play.

 2. Expand the menu in the upper-left, expand **Show More** and select the **Opinions** app.